barbariska108/terraform-aws-testlab/README.md

 | <a name="module_awesome_app_ec2"></a> [awesome\_app\_ec2](#module\_awesome\_app\_ec2) | ./modules/awesome_ec2 |
 | <a name="module_awesome_bastion_ec2"></a> [awesome\_bastion\_ec2](#module\_awesome\_bastion\_ec2) | ./modules/awesome_ec2 |
 | <a name="module_awesome_vpc"></a> [awesome\_vpc](#module\_awesome\_vpc) | ./modules/awesome_vpc |

+- awesome_ec2
+It's used for EC2 Instance creation, in future it will be can create IAM policies for the SSM and CloudWatch
+- awesome_vpc
+This module is needed for network creation:
+It contains the creation of the VPC, Elastic IP, public/private subnets, Route Table and NAT Gateway

 ## Resources